daronphang/coding_resources/javascript/angular/authentication.md

 // add #ngIf="isAuthenticated"
 ```
 ## Send Tokens On-Demand:
-Can use interceptor to add token to every outgoing requests.
+Can use interceptor to attach authentication information such as tokens to requests.
 ```javascript
 // interceptor.service.ts: